vmosiichuk-dev/adobe-business-clone/README.md

 - [x] Moving from Mobile to Tablet
 - [x] Moving from Tablet to Desktop
 - [x] Code review & Responsiveness testing
 - [x] Side to side comparison preview page
-- [ ] Implement JavaScript functionality